-Many important messages from the Early Childhood Department will be sent home in your child's backpack, book bag, website and e-mail.
+Many important messages from the Early Childhood Department will be sent home via brightwheel and e-mail.
 Please read each note and email.
 These are all designed to keep you informed about your child, their school program, Weinstein JCC activities, and community activities.